Getting Started with Interstate 75

 Using the buttons

-Here's a simple example of how to do stuff with the buttons, using the functions in interstate75
+Here's a simple example of how to do stuff with the buttons, using the functions and constants in interstate75.
+This example makes the RGB LED different colours when you press the A, B or BOOT buttons.

 while True: